 How it works

-RESOLUTE communicates bi-directionally in purely serial format, using a variety of industry-standard protocols, of both proprietary and open standard.
+The RESOLUTE FS encoder communicates bi-directionally in purely serial format, using a variety of industry-standard protocols, of both proprietary and open standard.

 Single track scale

 The scale is essentially a single track of full-width contrasting lines, based on a nominal period of 30 µm.
 The absence of multiple parallel tracks gives important immunity from yaw errors and much more lateral tolerance in head position.

 The scale is imaged, via an aspheric lens which minimises distortion, onto a custom detector array designed specifically for the RESOLUTE FS series.
 The optical arrangement, with a folded illumination path but direct imaging, is highly compact yet stable thus assuring the fidelity essential for excellent metrology.

 Data decoding and analysis